Violence against women in Malaysia: Marital rape

+Online gender-based violence

+Online gender-based violence (OGBV), otherwise known as technology-facilitated gender-based violence is any act of violence that is either done or amplified through the use of digital technologies or tools that cause physical, sexual, social, psychological, political, or economic harm to women and girls on the basis of their gender.

 Legislation

 Women in Malaysia have certain protection against domestic violence such as the Domestic Violent Act 1994 and Article 375 of the Penal Code (prohibition of rape).

 Domestic Violence Act

-The Domestic Violence Act took over 10 years to be passed as a law in 1995.
-This was because when various women's NGO pushed for the enactment, they were met with a lot of resistance by the patriarchal forces of the state.
+The Domestic Violence Act in Malaysia was passed in 1995.
+The law took over 10 years to be passed because when women's NGO pushed for the enactment, they were met with resistance from patriarchal forces of the state.
 The Domestic Violence Act provides extensive provisions relating to protective orders (POs) which can be issued by the courts.

 These include provisions on: a) Issuance of interim POs pending investigation of any alleged domestic violence offence prohibiting the person against whom the order is made from using domestic violence against the spouse, a child, an incapacitated adult or any other member of the family; b) Issuance of POs prohibiting the person against whom the order is made from using domestic violence against the spouse, a child, an incapacitated adult or any other member of the family during the course of any proceedings before the court involving a complaint of domestic violence; and c) Attaching of additional orders to the protection order.